We test everyone for HIV unless you ask us not to. We always do this because:

 - Someone can be infected with HIV and not have any symptoms, sometimes for many years

 - If you have HIV, medical treatment can keep you well, so it is good to know your HIV status

-- If you have HIV and do not know about it you could become ill and the infection may be more difficult to treat; you may also pass on the infection to others
+- If you have HIV and do not know about it you could become ill and also pass on the infection to others.

-- HIV is not passed on every time someone with the infection has sex.
-Therefore, just because you have a negative result it does not mean that your partner will too.
+- Just because you have a negative result it does not mean that your partner will too.
+HIV is not necessarily passed on every time someone with untreated infection has sex.
 This is why everyone needs to have a test.

 HIV stands for Human Immunodeficiency Virus.
-It is a virus which attacks certain cells, called 'CD4' cells, in the person's immune system.
-The immune system fights off infections and cancer.
+It is a virus which attacks certain cells, called 'CD4' cells, in a person's immune system.
+The immune system helps fight infections, heart disease and cancer.

 Living with HIV